-Police and Community Relations(4 units) Prerequisites: Junior or Senior status and one of the following: SOC 101, PSY 101, CS 101, ECON 101, ECON 102.
-(Can count as Social and Behavioral Sciences elective.)
 Law enforcement institutions and practitioners are covered by this course, which stresses concepts such as community-based policing, conflict resolution between neighborhood residents and the police department and the integration of police services into a community's human service delivery network.

+CS 294 Deviant Behavior (4 units)

-Community Studies Internship(2-4 units) Prerequisites: Junior or Senior status and one of the following: SOC 101, PSY 101, CS 101, ECON 101, ECON 102.
-This course is designed to provide practical experience in a community-based setting, augmented by class discussions and written assignments.
+Prerequisites: Junior or Senior status and one of the following: SOC 101, PSY 101, CS 101, ECON 101, ECON 102.